ms-iot/content/en-US/Docs/CreateIoTCorePro.md

 To begin, setup your develop PC by following the steps in [Step 1: Get set up]({{site.baseurl}}/{{page.lang}}/Docs/InstallPackage.htm).

-## Step 1: Download Windows 10 IoT Core Pro License File
+## Step 1: Download Windows 10 IoT Core Pro license file
 ___

 Please go to [Windows 10 IoT Core Commericialization](http://go.microsoft.com/fwlink/?LinkID=614849) and select Windows 10 IoT Core Pro to find a distributor near you and download the Windows 10 IoT Core Pro License File.

-## Step 2: Create a Provisioning Package with License File
+## Step 2: Create a provisioning package with license file
 ___
+Provisioning package can be created by two ways detailed below.

 ### Create using sample template

 * See [Provisioning.ProSKU](https://github.com/ms-iot/iot-adk-addonkit/tree/develop/Common/Packages/Provisioning.ProSKU) sample.
 * You will need to uncomment the EditionUpgrade tag in [customizations.xml](https://github.com/ms-iot/iot-adk-addonkit/blob/develop/Common/Packages/Provisioning.ProSKU/customizations.xml) file to point to the downloaded license file.
-* You can create the provisioning package using 'buildprovpkg Provisioning.ProSKU' in the IoTADKAddon shell.
+* You can create the provisioning package using `buildprovpkg Provisioning.ProSKU` in the IoTADKAddon shell.

 ### Create using ICD